ni/instrumentstudio-plugin-labview/docs/G Plug-In SDK Generator Guide.md

     - Similarly, if you set a breakpoint in a non-reentrant VI called by the clone and then try to step out/up into the reentrant VI, it just steps over and effectively does a resume running command.
   - **ApplicationContext** (required) - This is an enum value that can be either "Project", "Global", or "Unique"
     - Project - This allows you to share state between multiple plug-ins, or multiple instances of a plug-in implemented within the same lvproj.
 If you use this option, you also need to specify the ProjectPath attribute.
-    - Global - This allows you to share state between plugins globally, but there is a greater risk of conflict with plugins from other developers.
+    - Global - This allows you to share state between plug-ins globally, but there is a greater risk of conflict with plug-ins from other developers.
     - Unique - A unique context will be created for each instance of the plug-in.
-This avoids the risk of the state of your VI conflicting with other plugins or instance of your plug-in, but it also makes sharing data between plugins and plug-in instances more difficult.
+This avoids the risk of the state of your VI conflicting with other plug-ins or instance of your plug-in, but it also makes sharing data between plug-ins and plug-in instances more difficult.

 ### Saving the Soft Panel Data